ichim/Blazor-WebAssembly/MatBlazorTable/Readme.md

        @using MatBlazor

-Add external reference (CSS and JavaScript)
+Add external reference (CSS and JavaScript) into index.html file:

 1. for css: